 The word-of-mouth hit is still a thing, in this era of carefully marshalled promotion and endless pre-hype.
 It's odd to say that a drama shown at 9pm on BBC1, which got more than 7m viewers for the first episode, was this year's biggest word-of-mouth hit, but it's true: Happy Valley, the latest by writer Sally Wainwright (Scott & Bailey, Last Tango in Halifax), steadily became a success outside the normal audience for the slot and channel.
 Why?
-Because when dramas this surprising, this memorable, this obviously superb come along, you have to tell everyone you know.
+Because when dramas this surprising, this memorable, this obviously superb come along, you tell everyone you know.

 It started with a kidnap plot.
 Steve Pemberton must have been the production team's easiest casting decision as middle-aged accountant Kevin, a furtive, bitter drone who saw a chance to take revenge on his boss.
 Episode one set him up as a kind of Walter White character, turning to crime as a desperate solution to his need to provide for his family.
-He even had very nearly the same source of underlying resentment as Breaking Bad's anti-hero: his kindly mentor, Nevison Gallagher, employed him as penance for swindling Kevin's family out of their rightful stake in the company years ago.
+He even had nearly the same source of resentment as Breaking Bad's anti-hero: his kindly mentor, Nevison Gallagher, employed him as penance for swindling Kevin's family out of their rightful stake in the company years ago.
 (Wainwright's character names are unerring: Nevison Gallagher, the charismatic owner of a small town's biggest business.
 Known locally just as Nevison.
 Perfect.)

 But this was Yorkshire, not magic New Mexico.
 Kevin wasn't luckily the best cooker of crystal meth in the Western world, or implausibly hiding vast reserves of cruelty and daring.
 No, he was a meek loser who was cornered after one error of judgement.
 And that need to secure his family's future?
 Nobody was dying; Kevin just wanted to save his girls from the rough local comp by educating them privately.

 A man wanting to pay school fees sounds trivial.
-It sounds like exactly the sort of thing that makes British dramas fundamentally less exciting than their bold, exotic American rivals.
+It sounds like exactly the sort of thing that makes British dramas less exciting than their bold, exotic American rivals.
 The Yanks have programmes about drug lords, mafia bosses, terrifying biker gangs, orgasmically cool advertising execs.
 We have programmes about families in semis, arguing.
 Happy Valley turned this on its head, by finding a powerful middle ground between real and extreme, heightened and mundane.
 The enormity of what Kevin had done hit home because we'd seen his family's modest but regular caravan holidays, and their glass-walled dining room, slightly showy, probably with a mortgage that little bit too big.

 Happy Valley's scenes of violence were where the power of this sharply drawn normalcy hit hardest.
 Hundreds of other dramas feature the beating, murder and rape of women, in scenes that either make the crimes cartoonish and meaningless or, even more offensively, take a sweaty-palmed delight in studying a terrified face or bloodied chest for a few seconds too long.
 Happy Valley provoked discussion about whether it was too violent, despite being much less violent, pound for pounding, than any number of inferior shows.